 The National Physician Payment Transparency Program (Open Payments), a.k.a.
-Sunshine Act, is a section of the Patient Protection and Affordable Care Act of 2010 that requires pharmaceutical and medical device companies to report to the Federal government on certain payments they make.
+Sunshine Act, is a section of the Patient Protection and Affordable Care Act of 2010 that requires pharmaceutical and medical device companies to report to the Federal government certain payments they make to defined healthcare professionals and teaching hospitals.
 The Sunshine Act also requires companies to report any physician ownership or investment interests.

-If you attend a Genentech-sponsored promotional speaker program, you have the option to opt out of receiving Genentech's in-kind benefits (e.g., meals, valet parking) at the program.
-If you choose to opt out you may either pay for the meal and parking on your own, or not consume anything at the program.
+If you are a Covered Recipient and attend a Genentech-sponsored promotional speaker program, you have the option to opt out of receiving the in-kind benefits (e.g., meals, parking) at the program.
+If you choose to opt out, you may do so by acknowledging on the program sign in sheet and either pay for the meal and parking on your own, or not consume anything at the program.
 For all program attendees who receive Genentech's in-kind benefits at the program, Genentech will report the attendee's name and the value received as required by federal and state disclosure laws.

 No, the Sunshine Act does not replace state laws.
 Any meal or spending prohibitions that exist in your state remain in place, and any state can add such prohibitions in the future.
-The Sunshine Act requirements will preempt some similar state reporting requirements, but Genentech currently plans to continue reporting all required spend to these states.
-State marketing laws requiring explicit disclosure currently exist in Massachusetts, Vermont, West Virginia, and Washington DC.
+The Sunshine Act requirements will preempt some similar state reporting requirements when applicable.
+State marketing laws requiring explicit disclosure currently exist in Connecticut, Massachusetts, Minnesota, Nevada, Oregon, Vermont, and Washington DC.

 Each line item that Genentech reports to CMS will be available on the public report in detail, including but not limited to:

 Payments are reported to CMS based on defined nature of payments categories and not by activity type.